 Why It’s Critical to Reduce Bounce Rate

-5 Ways You Can Reduce Bounce Rate
+5 Ways You Can Reduce Bounce Rates

 1. Deliver Upon Expectations and Optimize For Intent

-If your website analytics data shows a bounce rate above the expected average for your industry it may be an indication that your website design or content is not engaging your audience.
-It may also be that your marketing is not clearly communicating your product or service offering and may be misleading visitors into thinking that your website offers something that it does not.
+If your website analytics data shows a high bounce rate above the expected average for your industry it may be an indication that your website design or content is not engaging your audience.
+It may also be that your marketing is not clearly communicating your product or service offering and may be misleading visitors into thinking that your site offers something that it does not.

 2. Create a Better Website Design

-- Pay attention to page load speed – the longer your website takes to load each page, the higher the risk you run of losing visitors along the way.
+- Pay attention to page load speed – the longer your web site takes to load each page, the higher the risk you run of losing visitors along the way.
 Anything more than 3-5 seconds often leads to a bounce rate of more than 80%.
 For more tips on increasing page speed, follow up on our article 7 Common Mistakes to Avoid in Responsive Web Design.

 3. Be Active On Social Media